-the English NHS only, for the purpose of ensuring that intra-NHS balances are eliminated on the consolidation of the DH resource account.
+The Trust participates in the Agreement of Balances (AoB) exercise which is mandated by the Department of Health (DH), covering the English NHS only, for the purpose of ensuring that intra-NHS balances are eliminated on the consolidation of the DH resource account.
 The AoB exercise identifies mismatches between income and expenditure and receivable and payable balances recognised by the Trust and its counter parties at the balance sheet date.

-Mismatches can occur for various reasons, but the most significant arise where the Trust and commissioners are yet to validate the level of estimated accruals for completed healthcare spells which have not yet been invoiced, accruals for non-contracted out-ofarea treatments are not recognised by commissioners or potential contract penalties for non-performance are yet to be finalised.
+Mismatches can occur for various reasons, but the most significant arise where the Trust and commissioners are yet to validate the level of estimated accruals for completed healthcare spells which have not yet been invoiced, accruals for non-contracted out-of-area treatments are not recognised by commissioners or potential contract penalties for non-performance are yet to be finalised.
 Where there is a lack of agreement, mismatches can be classified as formal disputes and referred to NHS England Area Teams for resolution.